syntasso/kratix-docs/docs/workshop/part-ii/02-service-on-demand.md

 files when the defined pipeline completes:
 * `/output`: The files in this directory should be Kubernetes valid YAML as they will be scheduled to a matching Kratix Cluster.
-* `/metadata/cluster-selectors.yaml`: Any YAML key:value pairs in this file will be appended to the `selector` values in the Promise before deciding where the output files are scheduled.
+* `/metadata/scheduling.yaml`: A YAML containing the extra matchers to be used by Kratix when determining which cluster should run this workload.
 * `metadata/status.yaml`: A YAML document that will be written to the Resource Request status section on pipeline completion.

 This step of the workshop will focus on the script run in an image and the output directory.
-Both cluster-selectors and status will be explored in an upcoming section of this workshop.
+Both scheduling and status will be explored in an upcoming section of this workshop.

 ### Design principles